Woman harassed by newspaper shooting suspect was "tormented"

 Breaking News Emails

-A former high school classmate of the man accused of killing five people at a Maryland newspaper office last week lived in fear of his cyberstalking for years, she said, and had no doubt he could be capable of unleashing such a "calculated" attack.
+A former high school classmate of the man accused of killing five people at a Maryland newspaper office last week said she lived in fear of his cyberstalking for years and had no doubt he could be capable of unleashing such a "calculated" attack.

 "As soon as they said it happened at The Capital newspaper and they couldn't identify their suspect, I picked up the phone and said, 'I know who your suspect is,'" the woman, who asked to be identified as Lori, told "Today" in an exclusive interview Monday.
 "I knew if he was to do anything on a mass shooting level, it was going to target The Capital."

-The lawsuit stemmed from a 2011 column that profiled Lori, the former classmate, who said she was victimized by Ramos after he contacted her via email in 2009 after they graduated from Arundel High School.
+The lawsuit stemmed from a 2011 column that profiled Lori, who said she was victimized by Ramos after he contacted her via email in 2009 after they graduated from Arundel High School.

 "He told me at one point that he was reaching out to me because I was the only person who had been nice to him in high school," Lori said.

-While she didn't remember Ramos from school, he grew obsessed with her during their renewed interaction, she said.
+While she didn't remember Ramos from school, she said, he grew obsessed with her during their renewed interaction.

 Lori said Ramos became belligerent and cursed in his messages, and suggested she should kill herself and get a protective order.